taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 3

 We see the tightly packed engine room of a nuclear submarine.
-A Peacekeeper wearing the insignia of [Culinary specialist](https://en.wikipedia.org/wiki/Culinary_specialist_(United_States_Navy)) and carrying a box of potatoes and aluminum foil ducks into the door while yelling out behind them.
+A Peacekeeper wearing the insignia of [Culinary specialist](https://en.wikipedia.org/wiki/Culinary_specialist_(United_States_Navy)) ducks into the door while yelling out behind them.

 Culinary specialist: **"Let me just pull the throttle spuds out of the heat!"**